Jarmovd/worldwise/README.md

 - **Add and remove destinations**: Easily manage your travel destinations.
 - **Map markers**: View details with clickable map markers.
 - **Current location**: Center the map on your current location with a position button.
+- **Fast development**: Built with Vite for rapid development and optimized build.

 ## Installation